DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 Capital Urzak.
 A capital of Urza Federation, that occupies northern part of continued.
-In history, known to Kay, the city was the most advanced one when it came to automation.
+In history, known to Kai, the city was the most advanced one when it came to automation.
 Window of its high buildings were clearly reflecting blue sky.
 Green avenues, that span across the city, were well maintained.
 And then there was government palace, tall twin building, which was towering over its surroundings.